ibm-cloud-docs/satellite/host-autoassign-ov.md

 :    When you attach a host to a {{site.data.keyword.satelliteshort}} location, the host automatically gets labels for `cpu`, `os`, and `memory` (in bytes).
 You cannot remove these labels.
 You can include additional host labels, or update the host metadata later.
 If the host does not include the `os` label, it is automatically assumed as `RHEL7`.

 Hosts can have more labels than worker pools
-:    For example, your host might have `cpu`, `memory`, and `env` host labels, but the requesting worker pool has only a `cpu` host label.
+:    For example, a host with `cpu`, `memory`, and `env` host labels can be auto-assigned to a worker pool that has only a `cpu` host label.
 Host auto assignment matches the `cpu` labels.
-Note that the reverse does not work.
-If a worker pool has more labels than a host, the host cannot be auto assigned to the worker pool.
+The reverse does not work: if a worker pool has more labels than a host, the host cannot be auto assigned to the worker pool.

 Matching is exact
 :    Host labels must equal (`=`) each other exactly.
 Even if the host label is a number, no less than (`<`), greater than (`>`), or other operators are used for matching.